 5 Lift Challenge (max Bench Press, Deadlift, Chest Press, Snatch and Clean and Jerk in 60-minutes) – 124.7Kg Unofficial World Record! – Beats old world record of 93.6Kg in Under 10, Under 30Kg Female division

-Follow Aeryn on her Instagram profile @jovanbkt and keep an eye out on the Clean and Pressed social media pages so you know when the next installment is released!
+Follow Aeryn Ejjina on her Instagram profile @aerynejjina_athletics and keep an eye out on the Clean and Pressed social media pages so you know when the next instalment is released!